Associate Professor Minako O'Hagan

 Current PhD Students (2017- )

-May Fung (main supervisor): Post-Editing in the Wild: Deciphering New Zealand's Chinese-English Professional Translators including L2 Practitioners (co-supervisor: Dr. Danping Wang)
+May Fung (main supervisor): Post-Editing in the Wild: An Empirical Study of Chinese-to-English Professional Translators in New Zealand (co-supervisor: Dr. Danping Wang)

 Ailun Guo (main supervisor): Stress Factors in Community Translation: Psychological skill development through innovative methods (co-supervisor: Dr. Lixing Jiang)